jniluo15/jbcs_git_basics/README.md

 - See our new branch
 - Follow the instructions provided previously for creating a new `merge request`
 - Wait a moment to let GitLab tell you if there are any merge conflicts
 - All clear!
-Go ahead and press the `Merge` button (Note: when you work on a team, it is unlikely that you would merge your own pull requests)
+Go ahead and press the `Merge` button (Note: when you work on a team, it is unlikely that you would accept your own merge requests)

 ***